amitastreait/Salesforce-Short-Hands/sfdxsrc/metadataUploader/README.md

 - VisualForce page
 - Lightning Flow.

+## Edit #1

+The component now supports the import of custom or standar object record as well.
+The process to prepare the File is same
+Note: - First Column is always reserved for Object API Name
 ## Prepare .csv file

 To prepare the .csv file you need to keep the below things in your mind.